Executive Master's FAQs

 Enrolling students should have some basic knowledge of elementary accounting, college algebra, statistics, and microeconomics.
 Applicants without this background should consider enrolling in appropriate courses (including online and self-study opportunities).

-Enrolling students are required to have access to an IBM-compatible personal computer.
+Enrolling students should have access to an IBM-compatible personal computer.
 In addition, students are required to have high-speed Internet access.
 Students should also be proficient in word processing and spreadsheet functions.

 No. Students must complete the Capstone Course and the approved thesis substitute–either a Business Plan or Technical Paper.